Plots

 Bodenrichtwert und Verkehrswert: Recognising Differences, Understanding Values

-The Standard Land Value as a Guide
+The Standard Land Value as an Orientation Guide

 Average Location Value

-The Market Value as an Individual Assessment
+The Market Value as an Individual Valuation

 Consideration of Additional Factors